ofelcan164/API/sections/file_types.md

 Each file in Image Relay is assigned a file type.
 Different file types have different sets of metadata associated with them.

+Note that on the web, this is known as a Metadata Template.
+Not all plans have the ability to create new templates and alter the terms associated with your default template.
+Please contact support@imagerelay.com if you have questions about your plan features.

 Get File Types
 --------------